Clay-6/WhatYouMean/README.md

 ### Universal Setup

-Get an [API key](https://rapidapi.com/dpventures/api/wordsapi/pricing) & save it in an environment variable called `WORDSAPI_KEY`
+While a default API key can be used, it's rate limited to 100 requests per hour accross all users.
+To use your own API key, get one [here](https://developer.wordnik.com/) and store it in an environment variable named `WORDNIK_API_KEY`

 ### Through Cargo